CloudPower97/security-demo/README.md

 - VS Code (recommended IDE)
 - CLI tools: Trivy, Snyk, Checkov, Vault (for the Vault example)

-For this specific branch please remind to create a the lab-network:
+For this specific branch please remind to create the lab-network:

 ```bash
 docker network create lab-network